BRIKEV/express-jsdoc-swagger/README.md

  */
 ```

-3. Endpoint that returns a `Songs` model array
+3. Endpoint which returns a `Songs` model array in the response.

 ```javascript
 /**